Toys 'R' Us plans new playdate with U.S. shoppers

 In bankruptcy court papers, Toys ‘R’ Us has argued it cannot wait until it emerges from bankruptcy to invest in its stores.
 The retailer also plans to close unprofitable locations and improve its website and loyalty programs.

-Dave Brandon, who became Toys ‘R’ Us chief executive in 2015 after spearheading a turnaround at Domino’s Pizza Inc, defended the strategy in an interview, saying that bricks-and-mortar stores and experiential shopping were important to the retailer’s brand.
+Dave Brandon, who became Toys ‘R’ Us chief executive in 2015 after spearheading a turnaround at Domino’s Pizza Inc (DPZ.N), defended the strategy in an interview, saying that bricks-and-mortar stores and experiential shopping were important to the retailer’s brand.

 “We think our scale is a huge advantage, because we have a brand that’s nationally and globally known,” Brandon said.

-Toys ‘R’ Us aims to offer shopping experiences like those found at Dick’s Sporting Goods Inc, Best Buy Co Inc and Ulta Beauty Inc, Brandon added.
+Toys ‘R’ Us aims to offer shopping experiences like those found at Dick’s Sporting Goods Inc (DKS.N), Best Buy Co Inc (BBY.N) and Ulta Beauty Inc (ULTA.O), Brandon added.

 To be sure, Toys ‘R’ Us may end up with little to show for its investment, industry experts said.
 Experiential shopping is expensive to scale up for big box retailers that rely heavily on seasonal hiring, they said.